opsone-ch/documentation/advanced/globalrepo.rst

 * provider used to fetch repository, see `module description of the vcsrepo Puppet module <https://github.com/puppetlabs/puppetlabs-vcsrepo#module-description>`__
 * default: `git`

-.. hint:: git is the only vcs provider officially supported by Puppet
+.. tip:: git is the only vcs provider officially supported by Puppet

 remote
 ~~~~~~